designerkamal/obopay.github.io/rest-api-for-businesses.md

-# Obopay Rest APIs for Jugad
+# Obopay Rest APIs for Businesses

-Obopay has exposed the following rest APIs for integration with Jugad.
+Obopay has exposed the following rest APIs for integration for Businesses.
 All the APIs should be called following 'Obopay Secure Communication Protocol'.
-Protocol is covered in a document provided separately.
+Protocol is covered in a document provided separately and it is also packaged as a Java / node library for ease of use.

-Besides these API, Jugad will also have access to a portal, where it will have access to following features:

-- Check balance in it's account
-- Check last transactions from it's account
-- Do bulk transfer to users (can be used to correct any reconciliation or ad-hoc needs)

 ## isCardLinked API